-Because it has the slowest grinding with the highest precision, this grinder creates less friction and heat build-up, therefore preserving maximum aroma and flavor, since heat causes flavor breakdown in spices and makes them release their scent.
-You can grind up to 4 ounces of spices at a time in this model.
+Because it has the slowest grinding with the highest precision, this grinder creates less friction and heat build-up; therefore it preserves maximum aroma and flavor since heat causes flavor breakdown in spices and makes them release their scent.
+You can grind up to four ounces of spices at a time in this model.

 02 of 05